 Just a stone’s throw away from Nice, Èze is a small coastal commune with incredible views out over the Mediterranean.
-For the nature-lovers among us, the Nietzsche path is a must-do; a mountainous coastal walk with some stunning scenery, this hike will most definitely not disappoint.
+For the nature-lovers amongst us, the Nietzsche path is a must-do; a mountainous coastal walk with some stunning scenery, this hike will most definitely not disappoint.
 Or, for those of us who are more historically inclined, be sure to visit Èze village, a medieval settlement perched on top of a mountain, along with Fort de la Revère and the botanic gardens.

 2. Gorges de l’Ardèche

-The gorges de l’Ardèche are best viewed from canoe or kayak – so don your life jacket and grab a paddle!
+The Gorges de l’Ardèche are best viewed from canoe or kayak – so don your life jacket and grab a paddle!
 Navigate your way through rapids, rocks and various forms of wildlife before reaching the famous Pont d’Arc – a view that is not to be missed.
-Along the way, be sure to stop off at nearby towns and villages – and don’t forget to sample the local cuisine!
+Along the way, be sure to stop off at nearby towns and villages – and don’t forget to sample the local cuisine.

-Located in west Brittany, the Finistère region boasts countless quaint coastal towns and villages, alongside magnificent landscapes.
+Located in the west of Brittany, the Finistère region boasts countless quaint coastal towns and villages, alongside magnificent landscapes.
 The Armorica regional natural park is certainly one for your itinerary, and a coastal hike (I see a theme emerging…) is, of course, a must-do.
 If you’re feeling particularly adventurous, then don’t be afraid to travel further afield to some of Finistère’s islands – especially the charming l’île Louët.

 Built into a cliffside in southwestern France, Rocamadour is an ancient medieval village that towers above the Alzou canyon.
-With a rich religious history, Rocamadour is the perfect destination for history and religion-lovers alike and is also popular among pilgrims.
+With a rich religious history, Rocamadour is the perfect destination for history and religion-lovers alike and is also popular amongst pilgrims.

 Perhaps my all-time favourite place in France, Chamonix and its surrounding mountains are truly astounding.
 Aiguille du Midi (3842m) is a must-see and is the closest point you can get to Mont Blanc by cable car.
 Le Brevent is another fantastic viewpoint for Mont Blanc, and is also easily accessible by cable car.
 Alternatively, a mountainside tram will take you all the way up to Montenvers, where you can walk down to its rapidly receding glacier – a stark and shocking reminder of the effects of climate change in this area.
 In terms of hiking, Lac Blanc is a must-see – but be prepared for snow if you’re not going in summer!
 Of course, Mont Blanc is always an option if you’re an experienced hiker, but it is not to be underestimated; be sure to go with a knowledgeable guide and suitable equipment.

 Simply wandering the winding streets of this alpine town is an experience in itself, and at least a day must be dedicated to its old town in order to fully appreciate it.
-The Palais de l’isle is Annecy’s most famous attraction, but there are some more lesser known sights that could take your fancy.
-I’d personally recommend seeking out Annecy’s wall murals scattered around the old town, visiting the weekly market, or spending time inside some of its ancient churches.
+The Palais de l’isle is Annecy’s most famous attraction, but there are also some lesser-known sights that could take your fancy.
+I’d personally recommend seeking out Annecy’s murals scattered around the old town, visiting the weekly market, or spending time inside some of its ancient churches.
 There are also some fantastic hikes to be had from Annecy (quelle surprise) – my favourite of which has got to be the Mont Veyrier hike, which you can walk to from the town centre.

 8. Étretat cliffs

 Another great place for – you guessed it – a coastal hike!
 These chalk cliffs truly are a sight to behold, and are quite unforgettable.
 Certainly a destination for when you need to get away for a while and reconnect with nature.
-Make sure to explore the beaches in this area too – they really are something!
+Make sure to explore the beaches in this area too – they really are something.